Affordable Asbestos Removal: What You Need to Know If You Suspect Asbestos in Your Ceiling

 Should I Worry About Asbestos in My Ceiling?

-The presence of asbestos in your ceiling does pose health risks, especially if the material is disturbed, deteriorating, or during renovations that may release fibers into the air.
-Intact and undisturbed asbestos materials pose less risk, but any potential exposure to asbestos should be taken seriously.
+Asbestos in your ceiling poses health risks, especially if the material is disturbed, deteriorating, or during renovations that may release fibers into the air.
+Intact and undisturbed asbestos materials pose less risk, but any potential asbestos exposure should be taken seriously.
+Complete removal of asbestos is often necessary to eliminate health risks.

 Is it Safe to Live in a House with Popcorn Ceilings?